ssavi-ict/LeetCode-Which-Company/README.md

 We appreciate your intention towards contributing in this repository.

 This extension is a small effort for all the LeetCode non-premium users who wants to have the company informations while solving a leetcode problem.

+We would request someone having **Chrome Developer** account contact *ssavi.ict@gmail.com* to publish this extension on chrome web store

 Currently we are accepting only the `Company Contributions` to enrich the company database.
 To contribute please follow the instructions of this issue [[CONTRIBUTE] Dear Contributors, Requesting Your Attention Regarding Company Contribution](https://github.com/ssavi-ict/LC-Which-Company/issues/4).